How to Write an Essay about Python Programming

 The name of the language did not originate from a reptile species.
 The author named the language after the famous British comedy series of the 70s, "Monty Python's Flying Circus."
 However, the name of the language is still more often associated with the snake than with the movie-file icons in KDE or Windows, and even the logo on the python.org website depicts a snake's head.

-The presence of a friendly community of users is considered, along with Guido's design intuition, one of the main factors of Python's success.
-The language development follows a strictly regulated process of creating, discussing, selecting, and implementing PEP (Python Enhancement Proposal) documents - proposals for the development of Python.
+The presence of a friendly user community, along with Guido's design intuition, is considered one of the main factors in Python's success.
+Language development follows a strictly regulated process of creating, discussing, selecting, and implementing PEP (Python Enhancement Proposal) documents, which are proposals for the development of Python.

 On December 3, 2008, the first version of Python 3000 (or Python 3.0, also known as Py3k) was released after extensive testing.
 Python 3000 eliminated many of the architecture's shortcomings with the maximum possible (but not complete) preservation of compatibility with older versions.
-Today both development branches (Python 3.11 and 2.7) are supported, although Python 2 is not maintained anymore.
+Today, both development branches (Python 3.11 and 2.7) are supported, although Python 2 is no longer maintained.

 Influence of Other Languages on Python